JamieGainer/autarchy/README.md

-# autarchy: User-Friendly AutoML with a Model Hierarchy
+# autarchy: User-Friendly AutoML with a Model Hierarchy (Insight Data Science Project)

 ## Use Case